klodaya09/Sentiment-analysis/README.md

 # Sentiment-analysis
-Sentiment Analysis in python using logistic regression
+Sentiment Analysis on IMDB movie dataset in python using logistic regression

 ## Task 1: Introduction and Importing the Data
-Introduction to the data set and the problem overview.
+We have used IMDB movie dataset for our analysis.
 Import essential modules and helper functions from NumPy, Matplotlib, and scikit-learn.

 ## Task 2: Transforming Documents into Feature Vectors